raedrizk/ansible-security-workshop/README.md

 Next you will need to clone and configure your git project, The steps will differ if you are using your own machine wih your own IDE, or using the VSCode instance provisioned for you with theis workshop.

-Once everything is setup and ready, in your project directory, create a new folder named `collections` and in that folder create a file named `requirements.yml` to hold the information about the collections containing some of the modules that we will be using.
+Once everything is set up and ready, in your project directory, create a new folder named `collections` and in that folder create a file named `requirements.yml` to hold the information about the collections containing some of the modules that we will be using.
 Automation Controller is configured to download the collections in the `requirements.yml` file automatically when the project is synced.

 Place the following in the `requirements.yml` file: